RaymoZou/Project-B/README.md

 # Project B
-- 2D pixel-style platformer prototype.
+- 2D pixel-style platformer prototype

 ## Objective & Mechanics
 The objective of the game is to unlock the gate by collecting three different coloured keys in each level (green, purple, and orange) while navigating around a number of different obstacles.
-Players can save their position by lighting the goblets that can be found at different stages within each level.
+Players can save their position by lighting the goblets that can be found at various stages within each level.

 ## Controls
 - WASD to move